 Literally, hundreds of thousands of kids have climbed on the base of For Handel while waiting to attend a performance at WWU’s Performing Arts Center (PAC).
 The sculpture by Mark di Suvero was created in 1975 and is dedicated to composer George Frederic Handel.
 The view of Bellingham Bay and downtown from the adjacent quad is spectacular.

 You can tour through more than a dozen sculptures on the WWU campus.
-Visitors are able to pick up a printed copy of the University Public Art Collection at any of the Visitor Information Centers.
+Use your phone to dive deeper into descriptions of each piece and hear an audio interpretation.
+When campus is open, visitors are able to pick up a printed copy of the University Public Art Collection at any of the Visitor Information Centers.
 The closest one to WWU is located at 904 Potter Street in Bellingham.

-There are 16 sculptures throughout the property that reflect the connection between nature and the human spirit.
+There are 16 life-size bronze sculptures throughout the property that reflect the connection between nature and the human spirit.

 The City of Bellingham has owned this secret garden since 1993.
 It is open dawn to dusk year-round.
 When you arrive at the front gate of the park you can review the park map to get a greater understanding of the layout.
 There are also restrooms at this park as well.

 The vegetation is lush with spring flowering azaleas and rhododendrons and in the fall, beautiful leaves of many colors on the maples that fill each corner.
 But FYI, no pets are allowed in this park.
 A visitor tip – there is parking at Big Rock Garden after you turn right up the small roadway.